cwelbeck/wxflows/examples/chat-app/README.md

 npm i
 ```

-This command installs all required packages, including the `@wxflows/sdk` package and any dependencies specified in the project.
+This command installs all required packages, including LangChain/LangGraph and any dependencies specified in the project.

 ## Step 4: Set Up Environment Variables